Yilialinn/Yilialinn/README.md

 ### 👋 Hi, I'm Yilia

 - 👩🏻‍💻 A technical writer devoted myself to content marketing and documentation
-- 🌱 ISFJ who loves staying alone but is also capable of collaborating in teamwork
+- 🌱 ISFJ, a defender who is very dedicated and warm protector
 - 📸 Love photographing and writing my dairies with a camera
+- 🌍 Language learner, working hard in English, Japanese, and Cantonese
-- 💗 Trying to keep fit by swimming, yoga, and other cardio
+- 💗 Trying to keep fit by yoga and other cardio
 - 🎮 Zelda, Splatoon, Luigi's Mansion, Overcooked, It Takes Two
 - 📫 How to reach me: Yilialinn@163.com